kjosib/kjosib.github.io/Girl/Voice.md

 Low Fem stuff:

-* https://www.youtube.com/watch?v=RrZjMxTY9QM and https://www.youtube.com/watch?v=HuWK0fCLpkY have some very nice low-fem example work by Kate Mulgrew voicing two different characters - one younger and one older.
+* https://www.youtube.com/watch?v=RrZjMxTY9QM - Kate Mulgrew voicing The Morrigan: She's adopting an accent with a bit more mouth space, but pharynx remains small, pitch remains high, and size is balanced.
+* https://www.youtube.com/watch?v=HuWK0fCLpkY - Kate Mulgrew voicing Flemeth - lower-pitched, but still plenty small, and a bit over-full (higher weight than would be typical in that size).
+She also occasionally attains some compression (not constriction).
 * https://www.youtube.com/watch?v=ynzlZVlxLzk - Sultry Kathleen Turner sizzles in Body Heat (1981) (Skip to 28 seconds.)
 * https://www.youtube.com/watch?v=6S9UeKnewxE - Kathleen Turner later in life sounding manly on Good Morning America
 * https://www.youtube.com/watch?v=DGcUB55muSw - Conversation With Actor Shohreh Aghdashloo - contrast to Walter Cronkite for prosody and size